GeiserX/GeiserX/README.md

 My journey started when I was just a curious 👦🏻 12-year-old kid, begging my mom to buy me the book _"Hackers 4 - Secrets & Solutions for Network Security"_ (freely translated from Spanish) published by McGraw Hill.
 I still get chills thinking about it!

-Honestly though, after reading that, I realized I'd prefer building things rather than breaking ⚡ them.
+Honestly though, after reading it, I realized I'd prefer building things rather than breaking ⚡ them.
 Fast forward over two decades, and here I am—fully embracing life in the cloud, building and scaling apps, and loving every second of it.

 <!--